sedaro/sedaro-python/sedaro/README.md

 ## Loading Saved Data

-Once data has been saved as above, it can be loaded again by using the `load` class method of its class.
+Once data has been saved as above, it can be loaded again by using the `load` method of its class.
 For instance, `results` above, a SimulationResult, is loaded as follows:

 ```py
 from sedaro.results.simulation_result import SimulationResult